...

 Conclusion True Wealth Experience Report

 Our True Wealth experience report shows that the concept is innovative in the Swiss market and therefore in high demand.
-The True Wealth Assets under management are already more than 1 billion Swiss francs large and comes from just under 17,000 investors!
+The True Wealth assets under management is already more than CHF 1.5 billion and comes from around 26,000 investors!
 These investors regularly give positive True Wealth reviews and we can also provide this positive feedback.

 The fact that you can only start from CHF 8,500 may hold back fresh investors.
 However, this should not be a knock-out criterion.
 Who would like to invest in ETFs in Switzerland, this can be done very conveniently with True Wealth and without much work for taxes etc..
 Particularly noteworthy is also the combination with the True Wealth Pillar 3awhich allows a harmonisation of robo-advisor and pension provision.
 Overall, the True Wealth rating is therefore very positive!